 The Eat at Home Meal Plan takes care of all of that!
 There’s an easy way to save time, money and sanity on these tasks so you can enjoy more of your free time!
-This system, simplifies meal planning:
+This system, simplifies family favorite dinner ideas along with meal planning:

 - Choose from Traditional, Wholesome Traditional, Slow Cooker or the No Flour/No Sugar plan options (you get them all!).

 - Cook with the simple recipes that include slow cooker recipes, Instant Pot recipes, 15 minute recipes and more!